Understanding Android Management with Intune | Android Enterprise

 With advancement and evolution over the years, Google with Android Enterprise has positioned Android as a good fit for enterprise use.

-Still, we might see inconsistency in rare cases, which again is due to the changes made by the OEM to the Android source code leading to a bug.
+Still, we might see inconsistency in rare cases due to the OEM’s changes to the Android source code, leading to a bug.

 Google insists OEMs use the Android’s inbuilt security feature instead of making changes to the core kernel.

 According to Google’s Project Zero security team, several phone makers have tinkered with the software to make their devices more secure.
-However, they have ended up making the phones vulnerable to serious security bugs in the process.
+However, they have made the phones vulnerable to serious security bugs in the process.
 This includes Samsung, whose tinkering with the Android Linux kernel has exposed the company’s devices to a range of threats.

 Intune and Android Management

-Below is a schematic representation of the different management modes available for Android with Microsoft Intune.
+Below is a schematic representation of the different Android management modes available with Microsoft Intune.

 Leaving the Legacy and now deprecated Device Admin management mode, Android Enterprise management in Intune supports

-• Profile Owner mode (BYOD), which we still often say as Android for Work
+• Profile Owner mode (BYOD), which we still often say is Android for Work

 • Device Owner mode (COD)